What are Extraordinary Items?

 Why is the above presentation necessary?
 This is in order to give a true picture to the various users of the financial statement.

 In January 2015, FASB issued an update to Extraordinary items eliminating the need to provide Extraordinary Items in the income statement.
-Eliminating the concept of extraordinary items will save time and reduce costs for preparers because they will not have to assess whether a particular event or transaction event is extraordinary.
+Eliminating this concept will save time and reduce costs for preparers because they will not have to assess whether a particular event or transaction event is extraordinary.

 It was primary argued that users find information about unusual or infrequent events and transactions useful, however, they do not find the extraordinary item classification and presentation necessary to identify those events and transactions.
 Others thought that it is extremely rare in current practice for a transaction or event to meet the requirements to be presented as an extraordinary item.